JerryFleming/PyDoc/reference/import.rst

 range and scope of module searching.

 Finders do not actually load modules.
-If they can find the named module, they return a :term:`loader`, which the import machinery then invokes to load the module and create the corresponding module object.
+If they can find the named module, they return a :term:`加载器`, which the import machinery then invokes to load the module and create the corresponding module object.

 The following sections describe the protocol for finders and loaders in more